 Because the specific objective of this document is to get admitted to graduate school, you should list your education on the first page.
 This section should prominently include details like:

-- Undergraduate degree and major (including the school you graduated from)
+- Undergraduate degree and major, and the school you graduated from

 - Your undergraduate GPA